scala/docs.scala-lang/_overviews/toolkit/munit-exceptions.md

 ## Intercepting an exception

-In a test, you can use the `intercept` assertion to check that your code throws an exception.
+In a test, you can use `intercept` to check that your code throws an exception.

 {% tabs 'intercept-1' class=tabs-scala-version %}
 {% tab 'Scala 2' %}